kt3k/remarker/README.md

 port: 6275
 dest: build
 source: slides.md
+title: ''
 css: ''
 ```

 - `port` is the port number of remarker server.
 Default is `6275`.
 - `dest` is the destination of `remarker build` command.
 Default is `build`
 - `source` is the source markdown filename.
 Default is `slides.md`.
+- `title` is the page title of the slides.
+Default is an empty string.
 - `css` is css text you want to add to slides' html page.

 # License